Profitbase/Episode-Docs/articles/invision/docs/forms/formschemas/controls/splitbutton.md

 `ItemsSource`

 **Optional.** Specifies the name or binding to an array containing data items which is used to render a dynamic number of sub items.

+> [!NOTE]
-Note that you also need to specify the SplitButtonItemTemplate.
+> You need to specify the SplitButtonItemTemplate.

 <br/>